MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-04-Implement-CI-CD-pipeline.md

 ## Set up CD pipeline

-After setting up the workflow to automate data ingestion, you will create a second workflow to automate data processing.
-This workflow will execute a notebook as a job run with its output registered in the **Job runs** page of your Azure Databricks workspace.
+After setting up the CI workflow to automate data ingestion, you will create a second workflow to automate data processing.
+The CD workflow will execute a notebook as a job run with its output registered in the **Job runs** page of your Azure Databricks workspace.
 The notebook contains all the transformations required by the data before being consumed.

 1. Go to your workspace page, select **Compute** and then select your cluster.